 What is Total Dissolved Solids (TDS)?

 Simply, TDS is the amount of “stuff” (solids) that are dissolved in a given volume of solution.
-Most commonly, we measure it in parts per million (ppm) or mg/L. Note that one milligram of anything dissolved in one liter of solution is the same as saying 1 ppm, because there are 1,000,000 milliliters in one liter.
+Most commonly, we measure it in parts per million (ppm) or mg/L. Since there are 1000 g in one liter of water, converting to mg would result in 1,000,000 mg per liter of water or ppm.